-We are a not-for-profit organisation and we are in the process of applying for charitable status.
-Our annual accounts will be available for public scrutiny, via Companies House, and we will declare the source of all significant donations, over £5,000.
+Originally a non-profit organisation, we are now a registered charity (Charity number 1159291).
+Our annual accounts will be available for public scrutiny, via Companies House, and we will declare the source of all significant donations, over £10,000.

-If you have any ideas about particular things you would like to see us doing then please go to our Suggestion Box.
+If you have suggestions about particular things you would like to see us doing then please go to our Suggestion Box.

 How can I find out more?

-You can also engage with what we are doing on a day-to-day basis on twitter @britishfuture and at www.britishfuture.org.
+You can also engage with what we are doing on a day-to-day basis on Twitter @britishfuture

 How can I work with British Future?